-- International Play Association.
+- Save the Children.
+2006.
+Making space for children.
+Planning for post-disaster reconstruction with children and their families. - International Play Association.
 2017.
 Access to play for children in situations of crisis.
 Play: Rights and practice A toolkit for staff, managers and policy makers. - Inter-Agency Standing Committee.
 2019.
-Community-based approaches to MHPSS programmes: A guidance note. - Save the Children.
+Community-based approaches to MHPSS programmes: A guidance note. - (iii) IOM.
 2019.
-Durable solutions for children toolkit. - (ii) IOM.
-2019.
-Manual on community-based mental health and psychosocial support in emergencies and displacement. - Terre des Hommes.
+Manual on community-based mental health and psychosocial support in emergencies and displacement. - WUNHCR, IOC and TDH.
 2018.
 Sport for protection toolkit: Programming with young people in forced displacement settings.